TosbackCgusBridge-Bot/CGUs-versions/Kayak/Privacy Policy.md

 Our Website is Run from the United States

-Our website is run from the United States and is intended for U.S. customers. our servers and data centers are located in the U.S. If you are accessing our website from outside the U.S., by providing us information about you, you agree that the information may be transferred and stored in the U.S., a jurisdiction which may have different and/or less stringent privacy and data security protections than those of your own jurisdiction.
+Our website is run from the United States and is intended for U.S. customers. our servers and data centers are located in the U.S and in Switzerland.
+If you are accessing our website from outside the U.S., by providing us information about you, you agree that the information may be transferred and stored in the U.S. and in Switzerland, each a jurisdiction which may have different and/or less stringent privacy/data security protections than those of your own jurisdiction.

 Should We Evolve, Change, Self Actualise